George C. Scott: 1958–1962: Early roles

 Scott first rose to prominence for his work with Joseph Papp's New York Shakespeare Festival.
 In 1958, he won an Obie Award for his performances in Children of Darkness (in which he made the first of many appearances opposite his future wife, actress Colleen Dewhurst), for As You Like It (1958), and for playing the title character in William Shakespeare's Richard III (1957–58) (a performance one critic said was the "angriest" Richard III of all time).

 Scott's Broadway debut was in Comes a Day (1958) which had a short run.
+At the 13th Tony Awards, he was nominated for the Tony Award for Best Featured Actor in a Play.
 Scott's television debut was in a 1958 adaptation of A Tale of Two Cities for the Dupont Show of the Month directed by Robert Mulligan.
 He also appeared in a televised version of The Outcasts of Poker Flat (1958) plus episodes of Kraft Theatre, and Omnibus.
 Scott's feature film debut was in The Hanging Tree (1959), starring Gary Cooper and Maria Schell.